Elena Humeniuk

 You can also organize your work based on priority, difficulty, task type, team member, or client/contractor.
 The best method depends on your area and requirements.

-1. Make Your Work Easier by Using Attachments
+Make Your Work Easier by Using Attachments

-Having an attachment to a task can significantly improve efficiency and execution speed.
+The next one from Microsoft Planner tips and tricks is having an attachment to a task can significantly improve efficiency and execution speed.

 If you’re adding a task for yourself or your team, include a link or file if you have one.
 For example, if you’re creating a task to write a plan for software development, you can attach a document containing links to resources.